I write fantasy inspired by science and science-fiction inspired by folklore, along with the occasional other weirdness.

-- “A Pearl for Her Brow” – In a Bronze/Iron Age fantasy world ruled by creatures called azra, a human girl adopted and raised by a wealthy azran family meets an urchin of her own kind.
+- “A Pearl for Her Brow” – In a Bronze Age fantasy world ruled by creatures called azra, a human girl adopted and raised by a wealthy azran family meets an urchin of her own kind.
 In progress.

 - “The Last God-King of Ossyr” – A fantasy adventure of Gladiator meets The Epic of Gilgamesh with a queer female protagonist.
 In progress.

-- “Seeing Blue” – Prehistoric fantasy: Injured, mourning, and far from home, an aging huntress stranded on a mountaintop discovers a color she has no name for.
-5,500 words, seeking publication.
+- “Another Word for Sky” – Prehistoric fantasy: Injured, mourning, and far from home, an aging hunter stranded on a mountaintop discovers a color she has no name for.
+5,300 words, seeking publication.

 - And more…